Buying a Home or Condo on Maui

 Know Your Buying Power

 Before jumping into a huge purchase like a home, you need to have a solid grasp of your buying power.
 To start off, let’s talk about debt and savings.
 If you have a lot of debt and very little savings then turning this around first would step number one.
 Homes are a costly investment, even after the purchase.
 There is always maintenance, repairs, renovations, and more.
-Not to mention that you need more than a down-payment.
+Not to mention that you need more than a down payment.
 Closing costs and moving expenses also add up fast.
+The easiest way to know your buying power?
+Speak with a local Maui lender.

 You’ll then want to assess how much you have for a down-payment and if you need a loan, as well as how much of a mortgage you will be needing.
-Often you can get a down-payment as low as 3% if you're a first-time homeowner, but you may need 20% or even 30% if you're buying a condo at a complex such as Papakea.
+Often you can get a down-payment as low as 3% if you're a first-time homeowner, but you may need 20% or even 40% if you're buying a condo at a complex such as Papakea or Wailea Beach Villas.
 Banks typically recommend that buyers aim to purchase a home that is not more than three to five times their annual income.
 Especially so if they are making a 20% down payment.
+Unless you inherited the property or are paying cash, you'll want to look at financing.

 And yes, this is not the most exciting part of home buying but it is essential.
 If you fall in love with a home and over-extend yourself, it’s a recipe for stress and often disaster.
 So, taking the time to truly evaluate your finances is crucial.